EstefanHu/LidiaHu/README.md

-# Site for Lidia Hus' writing
+# Site for writings by Lidia Hu

 ## Getting Started